corynthian/arx/language/framework/arx/doc_template/overview.md

-# Open Libra
+## Arx

-This is the reference documentation of the Open Libra framework.
+This is the reference documentation of the Arx framework.

 ## Index